 Representative David Jolly has introduced H.R.
 4640, the Veteran Suicide Prevention Act.
 If enacted, this bill would require the Department of Veterans Affairs (VA) to complete a review and report of the deaths by suicide of all veterans under VA care during the five-year period preceding enactment.
 This review would include the following:

 The bill would require VA to report to Congress the extent to which veterans who died by suicide were being prescribed medications carrying "black box" warnings.
 It would also mandate VA to report prescribing policies related to black box medications.
 Please write your Representative today to urge co-sponsorship and enactment of this bill.
-As always, thank you for your advocacy in participating in the Commander's Action Network. |
+As always, thank you for your advocacy in participating in the Commander's Action Network.
+Background: Gypsy moths are the worst forest insect pest ever introduced in the United States.
+The gypsy moth destroys millions of acres of trees where it is established in Eastern and Mid-Western states.
+Washington State Department of Agriculture (WSDA) has successfully prevented the gypsy moth from becoming established in Washington for almost 40 years.

 Call to Action!Find out about upcoming activities and events by clicking on the RSS Feed below and get notified when information is posted.
 Ask questions, provide updates, and stay in touch by posting a comment.
 Please don't use profanity or inappropriate language/images.
 Member InfoArchives

-January 2024
+November 2024

 Categories